trothr/znetboot/clefonvm.md

     \#cp disconn

+*** query: the backslash is being rendered ... intended?

 The hash/pound-sign is not a typo.
-The command is '#cp disconn' and press \<Enter\>.
-(It's optional.
+The command is `#cp disconn` and press \<Enter\>.
+(It's optional to disconnect.
 You don't strictly have to disconnect.)

-*** we need to hand in a SSH credential, similar to that used for VNC installs, to secure the installation against session high-jacking
+*** session hijacking matter: we need to hand in a SSH credential, similar to that used for VNC installs, to secure the installation against session hijacking

 Use 'ssh' ...